YACReader/yacreader/INSTALL.md

 	- opengl
 	- sql-sqlite
 	- network
 - A pdf rendering backend (optional, see below)
 - qrencode (optional)
 - glu
 - (lib)unarr (see below)

-Please note that not all of these dependencies are needed at build time.
+Not all dependencies are needed at build time.
+For example the qml components in YACReaderLibrary (GridView, InfoView) will only show a white page if the required qml modules (declarative, quickcontrols) are missing.
-A good example for this is YACReaderLibrary's GridView mode which will silently fail and only show a white page if the proper qml modules (declarative, quickcontrols) are missing.
+This can also happen if these dependencies are too old (i.e Qt < 5.6 is used).

 ## Backends

 ### Decompression

-YACReader uses [(lib)unarr](https://github.com/selmf/unarr) for comic book decompression.
+YACReader uses [(lib)unarr](https://github.com/selmf/unarr) for comic book archive decompression.
 Most Linux distributions don't ship this library yet, so you will probably have to build it yourself.